 - Yavapai Dining Hall: Breakfast, lunch, and dinner specializing in American and Southwest fare.

-- Yavapai Tavern: Serves lunch, dinner, and drinks.
+- Yavapai Tavern: Serves lunch, dinner, and craft beer.
 Burgers, wraps, and pizza.
 Offers outdoor seating and a fun atmosphere.

 This is located ¼ mile from the Grand Canyon Village in the Market Plaza.
 It also has a post office, bank, kennel, and RV park.